dips-lab/DataViz-Dashboard-Pyviz-on-Python/README.md

 * Upload two separate notebooks to Github - One for the analysis and one for the dashboard.

 * Write a README file to explain how to run and use your dashboard.

-* Submit the Github URL repository to Bootcampspot.

-* **Important Note:** You should not submit your Mapbox access token to Github!

----

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.